-Rosemary is Chief Executive Officer of the Institute of Physics and Engineering in Medicine (IPEM).
+Rosemary sits on our Finance & Investment Committee.
+She is Chief Executive Officer of the Institute of Physics and Engineering in Medicine (IPEM).
 She has a background in nursing, and has worked in the NHS Modernisation Agency and the Department of Health.
 She has been a charity chief executive for the last 13 years, at the Queen's Nursing Institute and IPEM.

 After graduating from Oxford with a degree in Pure & Applied Biology, Clare started her career as a management trainee with Mars.
 She has worked for Northern Foods, as Marketing Director of Fox’s Biscuits and as Group Marketing Executive across 18 operating companies.
 She was Marketing Director of Aunt Bessie’s and has service industry experience with the train operating company, GNER, as Sales & Marketing Director and in retailing as Director of Customer Service and Internal Communication at Asda Wal-Mart.